scottchiefbaker/Arduino-SimpleSyslog/README.md

 ## Installation

 Clone this repo to your Arduino libraries directory.
-On Linux this is `~/Arduino/libraries/`
+On Linux this is `~/Arduino/libraries/`.
+Alternately you can just drop `SimpleSyslog.h` in the same directory as your `.ino` script.

 ## Usage